8 Tips To De-Stress Your December

 If your kids are old enough that they want to spend time with their friends rather than just family, that's terrific.
-Plan now to include their friends in any events where it feels appropriate – baking pies for the local soup kitchen, or gathering greenery to decorate the house.
+Plan now to include their friends in the events where it feels appropriate – baking pies for the local soup kitchen, or gathering greenery to decorate the house.
 Your kids will probably jump at the chance for a small party, even if it’s a party to make holiday decorations.

-This family meeting about the Holidays is a great time to express what YOU most want this holiday – special time to connect with each member of your family.
+This family meeting about the holidays is a great time to express what YOU most want this holiday – special time to connect with each member of your family.

 2. Prioritize Connecting with your Family.

 Now you have a sense of what you’re actually going to do this December.
 Your first rule is not to do holiday tasks alone, unless you feel nurtured by them.
 If you like nothing better than to put on music and fill the house with good smells, then I wish you happy baking.
 But don’t set yourself up to feel like a martyr at midnight, when you find yourself bleary-eyed and facing a sink full of dirty dishes.
 Always find a partner for these holiday tasks.
 It’s a great opportunity for fun with family members, and the kids love the one-on-one time with mom or dad.
-And if you can’t recruit anyone, consider that maybe you don’t actually need to do more decorating, or baking, or whatever, if it isn’t important to anyone else.
+And if you can’t recruit anyone, consider that maybe you don’t actually need to do more baking or decorating or whatever, if it isn’t important to anyone else.
 Who are you trying to impress, after all?

 If your kids are too young to help, then it becomes even more important to limit what you do.
 What they want this holiday season is connection with their parents, not perfect decorations, or lots of events, or even, ultimately, presents.
 Your kids need you to be in a good mood, ready to make merry and make meaning.
 Keep it simple.
 Don’t try to create some glossy magazine vision of the holiday.
 Remember that your mood matters more to your kids than anything else.